- Statistical Snapshot

 For more information about the journey to this historic moment, and the ongoing efforts to secure rights for domestic workers worldwide, read the Campaign for a Domestic Workers’ Convention and "Yes We Did It!", an account of how the historic Convention was achieved.
 In 2021, ten years after the adoption of C 189, WIEGO and IDWF reflected on the victories and the challenges which still remain.

 Find here the WIEGO and IDWF toolkit on ILO Convention C189 for workers.

 Addressing the Challenges

 Domestic work has begun to receive the attention it deserves.
-Several countries have introduced new laws, policies, or schemes to protect domestic workers and regulate the sector.
+Several countries have ratified the ILO Convention 189 and some have (without ratification) introduced new laws, policies, or schemes to protect domestic workers and regulate the sector.
+They include:

 - a subsidized state “service ticket” scheme with collective bargaining in France, Belgium, and part of Switzerland